Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clay Golem.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/construct
-statblock: inline
+aliases: ["Clay Golem"]
 ---
 # Clay Golem
 *Source: Monster Manual p.
-168, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+168, Curse of Strahd.
+Available in the SRD.*

 Sculpted from clay, this bulky golem stands head and shoulders taller than most human-sized creatures.
 It is human shaped, but its proportions are off.